thansuoi113/PowerBuilder-XML-Document-Parse-Using-PBDOM-OR-OleObject/README.md

 # PowerBuilder-XML-Document-Parse-Using-PBDOM-OR-OleObject
-PowerBuilder XML Document Parse Using PBDOM OR OleObject Shared from the website: https://programmingmethodsit.com
+PowerBuilder XML Document Parse Using PBDOM OR OleObject shared from the website: https://pblib.com